 Termination risk is the risk that a counterparty will terminate a forward delivery agreement at a time when the state owes it a termination payment.
-The state has mitigated this risk by specifying that the counterparty has the right to terminate only as a result of the following events: the failure by the State, for any reason, to purchase qualified securities in accordance with the Agreement; the amount to purchase qualified securities on the delivery date is less than the scheduled fund amount; the State is not in compliance with any covenant or obligation, incorporated by reference in this Agreement; any representation or warranty of the State; or the principal amount under the Bonds becomes due and payable for any reason prior to the maturity date.
+The state has mitigated this risk by specifying that the counterparty has the right to terminate only as a result of the following events: the failure by the State, for any reason, to purchase qualified securities in accordance with the Agreement; the amount to purchase qualified securities on the delivery date is less than the scheduled fund amount; the State is not in compliance with any covenant or obligation, incorporated by reference in this Agreement; any representation or warranty of the State contained in the Agreement proves to have been incorrect, false or misleading; insolvency of the State; or the principal amount under the Bonds becomes due and payable for any reason prior to the maturity date.

 If the current market interest rate is higher than the fixed interest rate agreed to in the Agreement, the Agreement has a negative fair value.
 In the event of termination under this circumstance, the State owes a termination payment to the counterparty.
 If the fair value is positive, the State is due a termination payment from the counterparty.
-As of June 30, 2017, the fair value of the State's Agreements is a total positive value of \$756,167.
-As of June 30, 2016, the fair value of the State's Agreements was a total positive value of \$1,791,149.
+As of June 30, 2018, the fair value of the State's Agreements is a total negative value of \$17,905.
+As of June 30, 2017, the fair value of the State's Agreements was a total positive value of \$756,167.

 NOTE 3.
+LOANS RECEIVABLE

-LOANS RECEIVABLE Higher Education Facilities Programs
+Higher Education Facilities Programs